jloosli/power-of-families/README.md

 This repo only stores the theme files.
 In dev environment, it's recommended you install wordpress in a `public_html` directory.
 Then setup a symlink to the theme folder.

-`cd public_html/wp-content/themes` (the bluon theme directory shouldn't exist yet) `sudo ln -s ../../../theme_vivial2016 vivial2016` To create the symlink
+`cd www/wp-content/themes` (the bluon theme directory shouldn't exist yet) `sudo ln -s ../../../power-of-families-theme/power-of-families pof-symlink` To create the symlink

 ### Developing ###